What is The ABCDE Test in Dermatology?

 Therefore, the ABCDE test is an important diagnostic tool.
 The words asymmetry, border, color, diameter, and evolution are used for the various steps of this test.
 With this system, doctors can differentiate moles from harmless spots and try to prevent what’s one of the most aggressive and dangerous types of skin cancer: melanoma.

-Certain moles are more likely to become cancerous.
+Certain moles are more likely to become malignant melanoma.
 This could happen with those moles that you’ve always had as well as with newly formed ones.
-However, the latter are more likely to become melanoma.
+However, the latter is more likely to become melanoma.

-If you can’t tell which are regular moles and which could be cancerous, you can get an idea by learning the ABCDE test:
+If you can’t tell which are regular moles and which could be cancerous, you can get an idea by learning the five letters of the ABCDE test:

 The first letter tells us that we have to look at the shape of the moles.
 Those that are harmless are usually round and symmetrical.
 That is, if you were to fold them, then both halves would overlap.